Ask, Link, Collaborate Technical Assistance Program

 This pilot program includes components from past, successful programs in NH--the CMHC Military Liaison program & NH’s ATQ Campaign.
 In October 2020, the Joint Military Task Force sought approval for this pilot program recommendation which aims to make explicit, structural systems change in the areas of practices and resource flows; semi-explicit systems change in the area of relationships & connections; and implicit, transformative systems change in the area of mental models (stigma).
 By affecting change in these areas, improvements in behavioral health outcomes for SMVF leading to a downward trend of substance misuse in this vulnerable population over time is expected.

-Organizations, practices, agencies or businesses that identify, refer, assess, and/or treat Service members and/or Veterans for substance use risk will be eligible to participate.
+Organizations, practices, agencies or businesses located in New Hampshire that identify, refer, assess, and/or treat Service members and/or Veterans for substance use risk will be eligible to participate.
 Applications will be available on this site when enrollment opens.

 Phase 1: Preparation and Enrollment